SQream/sqream_docs/reference/sql/sql_statements/utility_commands/describe_saved_query.rst

 .. code-block:: postgres

-   DESCRIBE saved query database master NAME 'select_all';
+   DESCRIBE SAVED QUERY database master NAME 'select_all';

 The following is an example of the ``DESCRIBE SAVED QUERY`` command output: